coenig/very-fast-math/README.md

 - parse C++ code of an automated driving function (or other) and translate it into a transition system for the nuXmv model checker;
 - optionally integrate it with an environment model, providing a discrete traffic simulation for the driving function to be verified against; the results can be converted into scenarios using [OSM](https://wiki.openstreetmap.org/wiki/OSM_file_formats) / [OSC2](https://www.asam.net/static_downloads/public/asam-openscenario/2.0.0/welcome.html).

-In the **ultra-cooperative driving mode**, a fleet of cars can be steered by provably obeying a set of requirements.
+In **ultra-cooperative driving mode**, a fleet of cars can be steered by provably obeying a set of requirements.

 ## How to build
 `vfm` is implemented in `C++` and can be built with CMake (stable) or Bazel (experimental).
 With CMake, simply run the `build.bash` script. *(On Windows, you can alternatively open the top-level `CMakeLists.txt` with Visual Studio and build the `vfm` target.)*